-- notifications described in Paragraph 1 within any automated emails Regulations.gov sends acknowledging receipt of a comment. - 4.
-If a submitter notifies an agency that the submitter inadvertently included protected material in the submitter's comment, the agency should act as promptly as possible to determine whether such material warrants withholding from the public rulemaking docket and, if so, withhold it from the public rulemaking docket, or, if already disclosed, remove it from the public rulemaking docket. - 5.
+- 2. An agency should include the notifications described in Paragraph 1, or a link to those notifications, in at least the following places: - Within the rulemaking document on which the agency requests comments, such as a notice of proposed rulemaking or an advance notice of proposed rulemaking; - b.
+On the agency's own comment submission form, if the agency has one; - Within any automatic emails that an agency sends acknowledging receipt of a comment; - d.
+On any part of the agency's website that describes its rulemaking process or within any rule on rulemakings it may have, as described in Recommendation 2020-1, Rules on Rulemakings; and - e.
+Within any notices of public meetings pertaining to the rule. - 3.
+The General Services Administration's eRulemaking Program Management Office should work with agencies that participate in Regulations.gov to include or refer to the notifications described in Paragraph 1 within any automated emails Regulations.gov sends acknowledging receipt of a comment. - 4.
+If a submitter notifies an agency that the submitter inadvertently included protected material in the submitter's comment, the agency should act as promptly as possible to determine whether such material warrants withholding from the public rulemaking docket and, if so, withhold it from the public rulemaking docket, or, if already disclosed, remove it from the public rulemaking docket.
+If agencies determine that such material does not qualify as protected, they should promptly notify the submitter of this finding with a brief statement of reasons. - 5.
 Agencies should allow third parties to request that protected material pertaining to themselves or a dependent be removed from the public rulemaking docket.
 Agencies should review such requests and, upon determining that the material subject to the request qualifies as protected material, should remove it from the public rulemaking docket as promptly as possible.
+If agencies determine that the material does not qualify as protected, they should promptly notify the submitter of this finding with a brief statement of reasons.